Daguioman: Demographics

-In the 2020 census, Daguioman had a population of 2,019.
-The population density was sigfig 2,019/114.37.
+In the 2024 census, Daguioman had a population of 1,773 people.
+The population density was sigfig 1,773/114.37.
 Daguioman is the home of the Banao tribe of Itneg.

+Economy

+The economy of Daguioman is agriculture-based and rural.
+Because it is an upland, landlocked town nestled in the Cordillera mountain range, its economic activities are heavily dependent on natural resources, subsistence farming, and local government programs.
+The local government of Daguioman is also developing its local economy through sustainable tourism.
+The natural attractions of Daguioman include the Lumagat River View, Basakal Falls, and Daguioman Tourism Village.

 Government

 Local government

 Daguioman, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.